patverga/torch-relation-extraction/README.md

 Here vocab-file should be the same vocab file that you generated your training data with.

 ####  [TAC slot filling task](http://www.nist.gov/tac/2013/KBP/)
 - This requires setting up [Relation Factory](https://github.com/beroth/relationfactory) and setting $TAC_ROOT=/path/to/relation-factory.
-Just follow the setup instructions on the relation factory github, its easy.
+Just follow the setup instructions on the relation factory github or run `$TH_RELEX_ROOT/setup-relationfactory.sh`.

 First run :`./setup-tac-eval.sh`